Fitness models always seem to possess the most aesthetic and defined physiques

 For an aggressive fat loss plan, consume all of your carbohydrates for the 1 st part of the day and then for the final five hours of the day do not consume any carbohydrates.
 Stick to lean proteins and healthy fats.
 This is a guaranteed way to look more ripped in a short period of time.

 Combining a good diet with this incredible lower ab workout will yield some impressive results.
 You will be beach body ready in no time.
-Let's get into the Fitness Model Lower Ab Workout.
+Let's get into the workout.

 The repetitions are meant to indicate the goal amount of reps.
 Many of you will not be able to do this many, but keep at it and the more you build up your abdominal muscles the closer you will get to finishing these circuits and all the repetitions.